Since We’ve No Place to Go

 Author: John Racanelli

-John is a Chicago lawyer with an insatiable interest in baseball-related litigation.
+JOHN RACANELLI is a Chicago lawyer with an insatiable interest in baseball-related litigation.
 When not rooting for his beloved Cubs (or working), he is probably reading a baseball book or blog, planning his next baseball trip, or enjoying downtime with his wife and family.
 He is probably the world’s foremost photographer of triple peanuts found at ballgames and likes to think he has one of the most complete collections of vintage handheld electronic baseball games known to exist.
-John is a member of the Emil Rothe (Chicago) SABR Chapter and Co-Chair of the SABR Baseball Landmarks Research Committee.
+John is Vice Chair for the Emil Rothe (Chicago) SABR Chapter, founder and Co-Chair of the SABR Baseball Landmarks Research Committee, and a regular contributor to the SABR Baseball Cards Research Committee blog.
+His series of articles "Death and Taxes and Baseball Card Litigation” was a 2023 McFarland-SABR Baseball Research Award winner and the book he co-authored with Derek Bain - "Hardball Retro’s Compendium of Baseball Video Games and Electronic Handhelds" - was a 2025 Sporting News-SABR Baseball Research Award recipient.
+On August 25, 2023 John was honored to deliver the keynote address at a dedication ceremony for the historical marker placed in honor of Lewis Robert “Hack” Wilson in Ellwood City, Pennsylvania.